-A hamlet cannot have a bank account or hold kingdom funds (except in transit, in accordance with reeves' procedures).
+A hamlet cannot have a bank account or hold kingdom funds (except in transit, in accordance with Reeves' procedures) or physical assets (except as individuals entrusted with them for a time by the parent group).
 Hamlets are eligible for group awards, such as Pride of Lochac.
 Activities solely within a hamlet are not classed as society events.
 They do not attract event membership or kingdom levies, and do not have to be announced in the Lochac Calendar.
 They are also not protected by the Society's insurance - they are purely social gatherings among members, run at the members' own expense and risk.

-If the hamlet wishes to run an event which is open to people outside the hamlet, for which they need to be covered by the Society's insurance, or for which they will be charging an attendance fee, that will be an SCA event and must be sponsored by their parent Barony or Shire.
+If the hamlet wishes to run an advertised event open to people outside the hamlet, for which they need to be covered by the Society's insurance, or for which they will be charging an attendance fee, that will be an SCA event and must be sponsored by their parent Barony or Shire.
 Those events must be announced in the Lochac Calendar, or through the parent group.